 2. Boosts Digestion: The fiber content in cassava leaves helps to promote healthy digestion and prevent constipation.
 It aids in maintaining a healthy gut and prevents digestive disorders such as irritable bowel syndrome.

-See also How to cook a baking hen
+See also What to cook with flank steak

 3. Anti-inflammatory properties: Cassava leaves contain various anti-inflammatory compounds, including flavonoids and saponins.
 These compounds help to reduce inflammation in the body, relieve pain, and prevent chronic diseases such as arthritis.